aggr3550r/JODEL-CODING-CHALLENGE/README.md

 ### Running the Application
-   - Having done all the installation and setup above, it's time to run the application and start up the server To run the app, use the following command:
+   - Having done all the installation and setup above, it's time to run the application and start up the server.
+     To run the app, use the following command:

     ```